Add AppInsight for SQL to a named instance

 The instance becomes enabled after the first poll, which may take a few minutes.

-Locate the VIP for the server
+Locate the server's VIP address

 - Open a command prompt.